ahasanzadeh13/PHI-696/Project-3/README.md

 6. Using Protege, place these in the BFO hierarchy where you think they fit best:
 ```
+All of the answers below were given with the mindset that the categories offered are quite subjective to the possible ontologies they would be used in.
   (a) Bach's Well-Tempered Clavier
-    depending on whether we mean the music sheet/recording or the song itself, this could be classified as either a Generally Dependent Continuent or Process.
+    depending on whether we mean the music sheet/recording or the song itself, this could be classified as either a Generally Dependent Continuent, object, or a Process.
   (b) Chair of the UB Philosophy Department
     Role
   (c) SARS-CoV-2
     Object
   (d) Mexico City
     I prefer to choose Site over Object Aggrogate.
-But 2D Spatial Region is the best choice.
+But 2D or 3D Spatial Regions are other choices.
   (e) The trunk of a minivan
     Fiat Object Part
   (f) Occupation